-Figure 7-5. eVNM Update Dialog Box
+Figure 8-5. eVNM Update Dialog Box

-The eNVM Update dialog box enables you to update your eNVM content without having to rerun Compile and Place and Route.
-It is useful if you have reserved space in the eNVM configurator within the MSS for firmware development, for example.
-Use the eNVM Update dialog box when you have completed your firmware development and wish to incorporate your updated firmware image file into the project.
+The eNVM Update dialog box allows you to update your eNVM content without having to rerun Compile and Place and Route.
+It is useful, for example, if you reserved space in the eNVM configurator within the MSS for firmware development.
+Use the eNVM Update dialog box after you complete your firmware development and want to incorporate your updated firmware image file into the project.

-Note: To disable a client for programming, you must modify the client and select "No Content (Client is a placeholder and will not be programmed)".
-The content from the memory file, serialization data file, or auto-incremented serialization content will be preserved if you later decide to enable this client for programming.
+Note: To disable a client for programming, you must modify the client and select No Content (Client is a placeholder and will not be programmed).
+The content from the memory file, serialization data file, or autoincremented serialization content will be preserved if you later decide to enable this client for programming.
 Clients disabled for programming will not be included in the generated bitstream and will not be programmed.
-To delete, create, or rename a eNVM client, you must return to the MSS/System Builder eNVM Configurator.
+To delete, create, or rename a eNVM client, return to the MSS/System Builder eNVM Configurator.
 See MSS Configuration - eNVM (User Guide).

-7.1.3 Modify Data Storage Client
+8.1.3 Modify Data Storage Client